witiz/markupy/docs/elements.md

 <hr>
 ```

-### Keyword arguments or kwargs
+### Keyword attributes

-Attributes can be specified via keyword arguments:
+Attributes can be specified via keyword arguments, also known as kwargs:

 ```python
 >>> from markupy.elements import Img